puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases in the 2.x.x series, unless otherwise stated.

+### Puppet Code Issues with UTF-8 Encoding
+PE 3 uses an updated version of Ruby, 1.9, that is much stricter about character encodings than the version of Ruby used in PE 2.8.
+As a result, puppet code that contains UTF-8 characters such as accents or other non-ASCII characters can fail or act unpredictably.
+There are a number of ways UTF-8 characters can make it into puppet code, including, but not limited to, downloading a Forge module where some piece of metadata (e.g., author's name) contains UTF-8 characters.
+With apologies to our international customers, the current solution is to strictly limit puppet code to the ASCII character set only, including any code comments or metadata.
+Puppet Labs is working on cleaning up character encoding issues in Puppet and the various libraries it interfaces with.

 ### Readline Version Issues on AIX Agents
 - As wtith PE 2.8.2,  on AIX 5.3, puppet agents depend on readline-4-3.2 being installed.
 You can check the installed version of readline by running `rpm -q readline`.
 If you need to install it, you can [download it from IBM](ftp://ftp.software.ibm.com/aix/freeSoftware/aixtoolbox/RPMS/ppc/readline/readline-4.3-2.aix5.1.ppc.rpm).
 Install it *before* installing the puppet agent.